samilait/minesweeper/documentation/Architecture-Documentation.md

 This class is also where the user's bot will be initialized and passed to the GUI.
 Bot writers should replace the default bot implementation here with their own.

+### TestApp.java

+This class enables playing a series of test games with your bot without GUI.
+Feel free to modify this class for your bot.

+### StorageSingleton.java

+TBD

 ## bot package

 The bot package defines the classes and interfaces used for creation of Minesweeper bots.